-Successful graduates of the Desktop Support Technician program will be awarded a 'Certificate'.
-Successful graduates of the Network Administration and Design program will be awarded a 'Career Diploma'.
+Successful graduates of the Systems Technology and CyberSecurity programs will be awarded a 'Career Diploma'.

 - Possess the knowledge and skills to critically review, synthesize and carry forward professional objectives - Demonstrate competencies in program specific educational objectives. - Employ the highest standards, ethical, and legal values in the Information Technology industry. - Embody professional behaviors as defined by the discipline of the Information Technology profession.